 For example, if an amplifier takes in an AC voltage signal measuring 2 volts RMS and outputs an AC voltage of 30 volts RMS, it has an AC voltage gain of 30 divided by 2, or 15:

 Correspondingly, if we know the gain of an amplifier and the magnitude of the input signal, we can calculate the magnitude of the output.
-For example, if an amplifier with an AC current gain of 3.5 is given an AC input signal of 28 mA RMS, the output will be 3.5 times 28 mA, or 98 mA:
+For example, if an amplifier with an AC current gain of 3.5 is given an AC input signal of 28 mA RMS, the output will be 3.5 times 28 mA or 98 mA:

 Another way of saying this is that amplifiers often amplify changes or variations in input signal magnitude (AC) at a different ratio than steady input signal magnitudes (DC).
 The specific reasons for this are too complex to explain at this time, but the fact of the matter is worth mentioning.

 The triangle-shaped “delta” symbol (Δ) represents change in mathematics, so “ΔVoutput / ΔVinput” means “change in output voltage divided by change in input voltage,” or more simply, “AC output voltage divided by AC input voltage”:

-If a 1 V signal were applied to the input of the gain of 3 amplifier in Figure below a 3 V signal out of the first amplifier would be further amplified by a gain of 5 at the second stage yielding 15 V at the final output.
+If multiple amplifiers are staged, their respective gains form an overall gain equal to the product (multiplication) of the individual gains.
+In the figure below, if a 1 V signal were applied to the input of the gain of 3 amplifier, a 3 V signal out of the first amplifier would be further amplified by a gain of 5 at the second stage yielding 15 V at the final output.